 “The long way home….”

 Hemingway’s For Whom the Bell Tolls may be the best telling in English of Spain’s Civil War.
 If Uncle Anson had met Hemingway, he never mentioned it.
 Though he is more likely to have made the brief acquaintance of Pablo Picasso, whose painting “Guernica” brought worldwide attention to the aerial bombing of the Basque market town of Gernika on 26 April 1937.
 It was about that time — though unrelated to the actual bombing, which took place many miles from Donostia — that Anson’s memory returned.
-“It was like returning to the play, the second act, after a pleasant and diverting Intermission and reminding yourself where the plot had left off,” he described it for me.
+“It was like coming back to the play, the second act, after a long and diverting Intermission and reminding myself where the plot had left off,” he described it for me.
 “So much unresolved; so many loose ends.”

 “Old dog.
 New tricks.”

 From the fall of 1937 until he died thirty years later, Uncle Anson became the craftsman he had tried to be in his teenage years.
 An artistic handyman who remodeled kitchens, built new porches and repaired old ones.
 He even reworked some of the old Public Library before it moved to new quarters in 1970.
 But the project he most enjoyed was a simple table and chairs for his old teacher Rose Kavana, now retired from her job as principal at Charles Darwin School.
 Anson “dated” these pieces with a two peseta coin he had accidentally brought back from Spain in his coat pocket.

 Miss Kavana had seen something in fifth-grade Anson; recognized a penchant for drawing and making.
 She may even have provided the introduction to William Morris (who got it from Chaucer who, in turn, got it from Hippocrates) and encouraged Claire’s dollhouse.
 “Ars longa, vita brevis.”

 “The lyf so short, the craft so longe to lerne.